 - A minimum 2.0 Southern GPA (for those who have a record at Southern)

 For previous Southern students who left the university with a GPA lower than a 2.0 - please see the options below.
-You will need to obtain a 2.0 at Southern to be reconsidered for admission as a matriculated student.
+You will need to obtain a 2.0 at Southern to be considered for readmission as a matriculated student.

-- Complete the Online Application by clicking Apply Now above
+- Complete the Online Application by clicking the "Transfer Application" link above

-- Pay the non-refundable $50 application fee (payable online by MC, Visa Debit or Discover)
+- Pay the non-refundable $50 application fee (this is done within your online application)*